bennyrw/aws-studying/Lambda.md

 # Gotchas

+* **Lambda** supports a max storage of 75GB across all functions.
+Over time this can mount up, so ensure you're cleaning up old, unused versions (e.g. if using `Serverless` framework, using something like the `serverless-prune-plugin`)
 * Be aware of **cold start** times - first invocations are slower; subsequent are faster.
 * Dashboards & functions are **per-region**
 * Always **tag** your AWS resources so you can find/filter/group them